Chapter 13 Visualizations: the gglot2 Library

 • the facets, a set of sub-plots to display different subsets of data.

-ggplot organizes these components into layers, where each layer has a single geometric object, statistical transformation, and position adjustment.
+ggplot organizes these components into layers, where each layer is a single geometric object, statistical transformation, and position adjustment.
 Following this grammar, you can think of each plot as a set of layers of images, where each image’s appearance is based on some aspect of the data set.
 This is somewhat similar to dplyr that developes a “grammar” for data processing. ggplot’s approach is intuitive in a similar fashion.

 ggplot2 library provides a set of functions that mirror the above grammar, so you can fairly easily specify what you want a plot to look like.
 Compared to dplyr, it is somewhat less intuitive though.